-Welcome Arma 3 gamers.
-I am Mick, a Contractor for Theseus Incorporated and want to give you a nuts and bolts account of the Theseus play style to help you determine if our contracts and our team are right for you.
+Welcome Arma 3 gamers, this is Mick, a Contractor for Theseus Incorporated.
+I want to give you a nuts and bolts account of the Theseus play style to help you determine if our contracts and our team are right for you.
 I also recommend reading the "Welcome to Theseus" description page on our site to get a feel for the role-playing aspect of the unit.

 Our primary contracts (gaming sessions) are scheduled for Saturdays.
 There will often be a secondary contract scheduled for a weekday, usually mid-week.
 Theseus, being primarily European gamers, does schedule its contracts in Zulu (military term for UTC), meaning daylight savings time are ignored.
 The Saturday contracts typically begin at 14:00 Zulu and the mid-week contracts at 19:00 Zulu.
 Make sure you check your local times!